cmosher01/Em-TV/README.md

 ## installation

-Download the release package for your platform.
-Then install, for example:
+Download the release package for your platform, and install it as follows.

 #### Windows